compulab-yokneam/Documentation/ucm-imx8m-plus/spidev.md

 UCM-iMX8M-PLUS features three Enhanced Configurable Serial Peripheral Interface (eCSPI) modules.<br>
 The CompuLab EVK uses the ECSPI2 bus in order to show the usage of the Linux spidev interface.

+The CompuLab demo image with a working spidev can be downloaded from [here](https://drive.google.com/drive/folders/1lFgMzrhqlxho0YJvrBxnLyL5JW_TqixW)

 ## spidev
 * Device Tree:
 <pre>